Aeronique/AI-safety-playbook-homelab/homelab_ai_playbook.md

 Zero Trust is a security model defined by NIST where every user, service, and agent gets the minimum access they need to do their job and nothing more.
 All communication is secured regardless of where it happens on your network.
 The guiding principle is never trust, always verify.

-For a homelab AI setup this means assigning least-privilege permissions to every component, treating AI agents the same as user accounts and verifying them every time, securing all traffic even between internal services, and logging everything continuously.
+For a homelab AI setup this means:

+- Assigning least-privilege permissions to every component
+- Treating AI agents the same as user accounts and verifying them every time
+- Securing all traffic even between internal services
+- Logging everything continuously

 AI security requires continuous attention throughout the life of your system.

 ---